Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Supplementary Note 1

 In the Methods section of the main text, we showed how to analytically incorporate effects of the WW, using an effective-mass formalism.
-Here, we show how to further incorporate the effects of shear strain into this theory, beginning with a minimal one-dimensional tight-binding model, where only a single orbital is included on each site.
+In this Supplementary Note, we show how to further incorporate the effects of shear strain into this theory, beginning with a minimal one-dimensional tight-binding model, where only a single orbital is included on each site.

 Ignoring effects of lateral confinement, a minimal, one-dimensional tight-binding model for a silicon quantum well can be written as